-Russian mezzo-soprano Anastasiia Sidorova entered the voice department of the prestigious Curtis Institute of Music in 2014 and studies under renowned instructors Mikael Eliasen and Julia Faulkner.
+Russian mezzo-soprano Anastasiia Sidorova entered the voice department of the prestigious Curtis Institute of Music in 2014 and studies under renowned instructors Mikael Eliasen and Patricia McCaffrey.

-For the summer of 2017 Anastasiia joins the Academy of the Verbier Festival in Switzerland to make her debut as Olga in Eugene Onegin and Zweite Magd in Elektra.
+During the summer of 2017 Anastasiia participated in the Academy of the Verbier Festival in Switzerland and made her debut as Olga in Eugene Onegin and Zweite Magd in Elektra.

-The highlight of the 2017/18 season will also be her appearance as Olga and Filippievna in Eugene Onegin and Mrs.Doc in Bernstein’s Opera “Quiet place” for the Curtis Opera Theatre.
+The highlight of the 2017/18 season was her appearance as Olga and Filippievna in Eugene Onegin and Mrs.Doc in Bernstein’s Opera “Quiet place” for the Curtis Opera Theatre.